 4. You’ve tried physical therapy without significant improvement in your pain

 If you’ve tried physical therapy but still experience pain, an orthopedic surgeon can assess next steps, which may include surgery.
-Today’s surgical procedures on knees, hips, shoulders, wrists and other joints are often less invasive and have shorter healing times than in the past.
+Today’s surgical procedures on knees, hips, wrists and other joints are often less invasive and have shorter healing times than in the past.
 Our orthopedic doctors will provide options that are best for your situation.

 5. You’ve become unstable when walking

 Arthritis can cause joint pain and damage in your hips, knees and ankles.
 This can affect your balance and ability to walk at a steady gait.
 This can lead to trips and falls that can cause even more injuries.
 Make an appointment to see an orthopedic surgeon who can repair damaged joints before a fall or other accidents result in broken bones or serious injury.